Pastoral Care at Oakwood

 Every child at Oakwood is unique, with individual needs, potential, limitations, circumstances, feelings, opportunities and expectations.
 We believe the quality of caring relationships between staff, pupils and parents is fundamental to helping us guide your child as they grow and learn who they are and what they can do.

 Pastoral care at Oakwood is not something that happens when things go wrong; it happens every second of the day.
 Our form tutors, as the first point of contact, know every child in their form exceptionally well.
 They are able to work closely with parents to provide every child with the highest level of care and support.
 The Head of Pastoral Care is also available to discuss any further concerns in person or by email and to make sure all children and parents have the opportunity to share their thoughts and concerns.
 Pupil Planners or email are the primary means of contact between teachers and parents in the Prep school and are used to communicate information regarding behaviour, reminders or support.

 The foundation for these strong relationships is established through our House system where pupils earn house points for excellent work, courteous behaviour and following the ‘Oakwood Way’.
-These house points form both the basis of individual weekly targets for each child as well as contributing to the overall weekly house total.
+These house points form both the basis of individual weekly targets for each child and contribute to the overall weekly house total.
 The winning house is announced each week in our Celebration Assembly giving the opportunity for all children to enjoy and focus on their shared achievements.
 At the end of term the house with the most points wins a house tea.
 House events are integral to the school calendar with opportunities to come together in sport, performing and creative arts and community events.
 House events and competitions unite the school community with children of all ages working together, being led by our senior House Captains.

 ‘Acorns to Oaks’